CamGraPhIC: Shaping the Future of Graphene-Integrated Photonics

 2) How difficult is it to get into this market?
 In this respect, we have really good connections to various suppliers in the market, so we could easily validate that we’re building something customers want.

 3) What’s the cost to prove the technology?
-We did the maths and figured that the effort to develop the technology and bring it to market was reasonable – and thus far, we have raised two rounds to accomplish this mission.
+We did the math and figured that the effort to develop the technology and bring it to market was reasonable.
+Thus far, we have raised two rounds to accomplish this mission.

 What Advice Would You Give Fellow Deep Tech Founders?